contember/starter-kits/headless-cms/README.md

 ### 🌍 Localization

 The default language of administration is English.
-Other supported language is Czech (more languages coming soon).
+Other supported language is Czech, but you can add any other language.
 To change the language you just need to do a few steps.

 #### Setting the language for UI elements